liyiyan128/optiver-trading-at-the-close/README.md

 zero_sum is an implementation of [goto_conversion: Novel Conversion of Betting Odds to Probabilities](https://github.com/gotoConversion/goto_conversion/).
 See [goto_conversion + Optiver|Baseline|Models](https://www.kaggle.com/code/kaito510/goto-conversion-optiver-baseline-models).

-- cache last 21 days
+**cache last 21 days**

-Features are generated based on last 21 days data.
+Features are generated based on cached last 21 days data.
 This enables the accurate evaluation of lagged features and global features.